 When he’s not hosting bike tours, Mark is a board member and actively involved in the organization of the the Napa Valley Marathon.

-While spending four days biking through the vineyards with Napa & Sonoma Valley Bike Tours, the couple, who are both school teachers currently living in LA, thought, "We've got to find a way to spend more time here!"
+While spending four days biking through the vineyards with NVBT, the couple, who are both school teachers currently living in LA, thought, “We’ve got to find a way to spend more time here!”
 They chanced upon a quaint little cottage rental and without pausing long enough to talk themselves out of it, they secured it for the following summer.
-2012 will be their 5th season!
+2016 will be their 8th season!

 On days when he’s not guiding bike tours, North takes to the backroads of Napa and Sonoma on his Harley Fat Boy, which he hopes to ride one day on a trip from Texas to New Orleans along the Gulf Coast.

-You could say that Paul keeps finding his way "home" to wine country, having lived locally from 1952-69, 1980-89 and finally landing back here in 1995 (in the intermin, Paul lived in Milwaukee, WI, and Fayetteville and Winston-Salem, NC).
+You could say that Paul keeps finding his way “home” to Napa Valley, having lived locally from 1952-69, 1980-89 and finally landing back here in 1995 (in the interim, Paul lived in Milwaukee, WI, and Fayetteville and Winston-Salem, NC).

 Fun fact: Paul worked for the United States Parachute Association as their Accelerated Freefall Training & Certification Course Director for four and a half years.
 He has remained involved in the sport as a writer for Parachutist Magazine and in 2011, was honored by the USPA with a Lifetime Acheivement Award.

-With a degree in history, and his firsthand experience living in wine country over several decades (not to mention, raising three children here), Paul's tour guests enjoy hearing his personal perspective of just how radically the valley has grown and changed.
+With a degree in history, and his firsthand experience living in Napa Valley over several decades (not to mention, raising three children here), Paul’s tour guests enjoy hearing his personal perspective of just how radically the valley has grown and changed.

 As a San Francisco native, Steve has childhood memories of visiting Sonoma with his family, when they would stay for 4 to 6 weeks at a time.
 But, as an adult he and his wife found it harder and harder to retreat back to their city life after their weekend getaways to the wine country – so they found a way to stay!